Blog

 images (1).jpeg

 Discover the biggest mistake people make when planning for college and retirement.
-Learn how dividing your finances weakens their potential and how a macroeconomic approach can significantly increase your retirement savings.
-Attend our free workshop at CollegePlusRetirement.com/webinars to learn how one dollar can do the work of four or five.
+Learn how dividing your funds weakens their potential and reduces your financial horsepower.
+Our macroeconomic approach can help you use one dollar to do the work of four, potentially saving you hundreds of thousands by retirement.

 download (3).jpeg

 Visiting a college campus is an important step in the college selection process because it provides firsthand experience and insights into the college's environment, culture, and facilities.
-When planning your campus visits, allow time to explore each college and talk to college admissions staff, professors, and students.
-Be sure to take part in a group information session at the admissions office and interview with an admission officer to gather information.
+When planning your campus visits, allow time to explore each college and talk to as many people as possible, including college admissions staff, professors, and students, to gather information about financial aid options, class offerings, and student life.
+Check out campus media like the college radio station and student newspaper to learn what’s happening on campus and what’s on students’ minds.

 Sorry, there was an error retrieving the next set of items.